Your students and information literacy

 We are very flexible in our provision of information literacy training.
 Our sessions can be tailored to the specific needs of your course and range from small-group tutorials to larger groups of up to 50 in the Library (or even larger groups using pooled spaces outside the Library).
 We are happy to discuss anything from a 10 minute welcome in Induction Week to a 3 hour pre-dissertation workshop.

-Information literacy and you - have a PLUS
+Information literacy and you

 Information literacy webpages for students

 We have developed a suite of webpages to guide students through the Information Literacy Cycle from planning their assignments to referencing their sources.